Determine optimal habitat conditions

-The data on this map isn't all of the data that you downloaded.
-To the right of the map view is the Catalog pane, which lists all of the maps, data, and folders associated with the project.
+This map contains some of that data that you downloaded, but not all of it.
+To the right of the map view is the Catalog pane, which lists all the maps, data, and folders associated with the project.

 - In the Catalog pane, expand Folders and expand Mountain_Lion_Corridors.

 The Mountain_Lion_Corridors folder shown in this pane is the same one that you downloaded and extracted.
-It contains the same geodatabases and toolboxes, but now you can use the data inside.
-The Results geodatabase contains example copies of all of the data that you'll create during these lessons.
+The folder contains the same geodatabases and toolboxes you saw in the file explorer, but now you can use the data in ArcGIS Pro.
+The Results geodatabase contains example copies of all the data that you will create during these lessons.
 If you make a mistake, get stuck, or simply want to skip a step or two, you can use the data in this geodatabase to help you.
-Likewise, the Results toolbox contains example copies of the geoprocessing models that you'll create during these lessons.
+Likewise, the Results toolbox contains example copies of the geoprocessing models that you will create during these lessons.

-The Mountain_Lion_Corridors toolbox is currently empty, but it's where you'll store the models that you create.
+The Mountain_Lion_Corridors toolbox is currently empty, but it is where you will store the models that you create.
 The Mountain_Lion_Corridors geodatabase contains all of the starting data for the project.

 - Expand the Mountain_Lion_Corridors geodatabase.

 The geodatabase contains eight items.
 Each of these items can be added to a map as a layer.
 From the titles of the layers, you can get a pretty good idea of what each layer shows.
-The Los Angeles Counties layer is here, but the World Boundaries and Places and World Physical Map layers aren't.
-The latter two layers are actually hosted on ArcGIS Online, which means you can display them on your map without having to save them on your computer.
+The Los Angeles Counties layer is stored in the geodatabase, but the basemap layers are not.
+The World Boundaries and Places and World Physical Map layers are hosted on ArcGIS Online, which means you can display them on your map without having to save them on your computer.

 Explore the study area

-Now that you've downloaded and opened the project, you'll explore the study area for your analysis.
-Although the current map shows the entire greater Los Angeles metropolitan area, the main focus of your study will be the mountainous areas of Los Angeles and Ventura counties.
-You'll open another map that you downloaded with your project that focuses particularly on the study area.
+Now that you have downloaded and opened the project, you will explore the study area for your analysis.
+Although the current map shows the entire greater Los Angeles metropolitan area, the focus of your study will be the mountainous areas of Los Angeles and Ventura counties.
+You will open another map that you downloaded with your project that focuses particularly on the study area.

 - In the Catalog pane, expand Maps.

-This project comes with six maps.
-Other than the Greater Los Angeles map, none of these maps are currently open, so you can't see what they look like.
+This project contains six maps.
+Other than the Greater Los Angeles map, none of these maps are currently open, so you cannot see what they look like.

 - Double-click the Mountain Lion Study Area map to open it.

 The study area map is similar to the Greater Los Angeles map, but it contains a layer called Core Mountain Lion Habitats.
 The habitats themselves are difficult to see at this zoom extent, but they have large labels that stand out.
-You'll explore the habitat areas soon, but first you'll close the Greater Los Angeles map you looked at previously.
+You will explore the habitat areas soon, but first you will close the Greater Los Angeles map you looked at previously.
 Above the map viewer, tabs indicate which maps are open and which map is currently active in the viewer.
 You can switch between open maps by clicking the appropriate tab.

-If you can't see all of the labels for the mountain lion habitats, try zooming in.
+If you cannot see all the labels for the mountain lion habitats, try zooming in.

 - Above the map viewer, point to the Greater Los Angeles map tab and click the Close button.

-Next, you'll explore the mountain lion habitat areas.
+Next, you will explore the mountain lion habitat areas.